sologenic/solodex/README.md

 ## `setPushToken()`

 This method set the `push token` on the initialized connection.
-The connection will handle the storage of the token once a `newConnection` is cretead, but it won't persist the storage.
+The connection will handle the storage of the token once a `signIn` is cretead, but it won't persist the storage.
 That's why the token is provided to you to store and set in the future, if needed.
 The only parameter this method takes is the token.
 Returns nothing.

-If you already have a token, set it right after initializing the instance and you won't need to run the `newConnection` method.
+If you already have a token, set it right after initializing the instance and you won't need to run the `signIn` method.

 ### Events